saurshaz/markdown-cv/index.md

 ## PROFILE
-- Highly skilled and experienced data engineer with a strong background in building scalable data pipelines, ETL processes, and data analytics platforms.
+- Highly skilled and experienced data engineer with a strong background in building scalable data pipelines, ETL/ELT processes, data analytics and data visualization platforms.
 - Proficient in interacting with various APIs and using advanced data tools.
 - A seasoned Full Stack Architect with over 15 years of experience in the software industry.
 - Specializing in Web Development, Cloud/Data Engineering, and UI technologies.